ai-cfia/nachet-backend/docs/Tagarno_API_objective.md

 ## Main objective for milestones 1
 The main objective of the Tagarno API integration is to be able to retrieve data from the image taken by the microscope to build a trust threshold.
-For example, we want to build confidence level base on the condition and configuration a picture was taken.
+For example, we want to build confidence level, base on the condition and configuration a picture was taken.
 Having data on this will help build a confidence level in Nachet prediction.

 ### Opportunity Tagarno API
 ---
-Tagarno is offering an API to work with that can retrieve and set the config of the microscope.
+Tagarno is offering an API that can retrieve and set the config of the microscope.
 However, there is no function that return all the config at once.